Interscholastic League of Honolulu: Operations

 The Interscholastic League of Honolulu is governed by a set of policies that cover aspects such as: eligibility of students, age limits, academic standing, sports participation, outside participation rules and a codified transfer policy between teams.

 As a large number of schools in the ILH have very small enrollment numbers, many schools cannot field teams that require a large number of players such as football, baseball, wrestling, etc. In response to this problem, and to give their students a chance to compete in these sports, these schools pool their players together and play under the moniker "Pac-Five".
 Pac-Five participates in many of the various sports offered by the ILH.
 Unfortunately for this combined athletic program, the athletes are not allowed to participate and score as a team in state championship individual sports.
 In this case, the athletes from each school must compete under their own school name, making it extremely difficult to win team awards due to the failure to meet the minimum number of athletes participating in an event in order to achieve a high team score.

+The Interscholastic League of Honolulu had used Aloha Stadium as the primary venue for ILH football games until its closure in 2020.
+Previously, the ILH had used Honolulu Stadium until that closed in 1975.
+ILH football games are now played at their respective campuses with the exception of Damien, Saint Louis, and PAC-5.